 The first fluid fueled reactors were built during the Manhattan project.
 They were Aqueous Homogeneous Reactors (AHR), meaning they were solutions of uranium or plutonium in water.
 These small reactors were primarily used to study plutonium.
 Later (concurrently to MSR development), several AHR test reactors were built at Oak Ridge National Laboratory (these were the Homogeneous Reactor Experiments HRE-1 and HRE-2).
 Molten salt fuels were first conceived of in the late 1940s, when people began thinking of nuclear powered airplanes!
 The idea was to have very long range bombers in the air at all times.
 To heat air to high enough temperatures to provide thrust, such a nuclear reactor would need very high temperatures and very high power densities.
 The Aircraft Nuclear Propulsion program was a huge effort, and most of the early studies of molten salts were done under its direction.
 The first molten salt reactor, the Aircraft Reactor Experiment (ARE) operated in 1954 at ORNL with a Na-Zr-U salt for 100 hours.
 This reactor actually had fuel pumping through tubes in blocks of Beryllium.
 When inter-continental ballistic missiles came along, this program was promptly canceled.

 But it would not be so!
 The Atomic Energy Commission (the ancestor of the Dept. of Energy) could not be convinced to put more money into the molten salt project.
 For one thing, they were already over budget on a very large and expensive fast-breeder project.
 Besides, there were some big problems at MSRE that some people were not convinced could be solved.
-ORNL directory Alvin Weinberg put much energy into keeping the program going, but it was not destined.
+ORNL director Alvin Weinberg put much energy into keeping the program going, but it was not destined to be.
 Funding was largely canceled and MSRs lost their momentum.

 The step-sister reactor of the MSR is the fluoride cooled high temperature reactor (FHR).
 These reactors have solid fuel in the form of TRISO particles (like the high temperature gas-cooled reactor), but rather than pumping high-pressure helium coolant through, they pump low-pressure liquid salt (usually Flibe) through.
 The idea here is to get the high-temperature and high-burnup benefits of the gas reactors without the risk of a depressurization accident.
 Salt coolant has incredible heat capacity (but low thermal conductivity), so it does a good job of handling accidents.
 These reactors are currently being studied by the DOE and many others (including the Chinese).
 Here is a PDF presentation by one of the PIs at MIT.